Grilling Good Eats

 - 2 pounds boneless, skinless chicken thighs

-- 1 cup plain yogurt (Can substitute with mayonnaise, which actually used to be a featured ingredient putting another ‘M‘ in the name, but the yogurt is better)
+- 1 cup plain yogurt (Can substitute with mayonnaise, which actually used to be a featured ingredient rather than the yogurt putting the third ‘M‘ in the name as in 'Mustard, Milk, Mayo', but the yogurt is better)

 - 1/2 cup whole milk

 - 1 Tbsp Cookies Flavor Enhancer or your favorite poultry rub

 In a large mixing bowl, whisk together the yogurt, mustard and milk.
 After that is combined, whisk in the remaining dry ingredients to complete the marinade.
 Add the chicken thighs, using your hands to thoroughly coat them.
 Cover and refrigerate for up to eight hours.
 When ready to grill, place the thighs near the hot spot on the grill.
 Let those babies sizzle for about three minutes to get those great grill marks.
 Since this marinade is on the thicker side, it could take up to five minutes.
 Flip over to the lower heat side of the grill and cover for about 15 minutes.
 Rest the chicken for about five minutes and serve.
 Excellent paired with rosemary/dill potatoes and grilled asparagus.

 This is a great recipe if you don’t have a smoker or a pit, because doing a whole chicken on a grill can be a tough thing to do.
 Many folks who have tried to do a whole chicken on the grill have found their chicken to be crispy good looking on the outside, but ‘medium rare’ on the inside.
 OOPS!…..
 That’s no good.
 It’s GOT to be cooked all the way through.
 Butterfly Chicken alleviates those, “Is it done inside?” worries because you‘ll be able to lay that whole chicken down flat on the grill, you get even cooking.